Louis-Le-Grand/Formalisation-of-constructable-numbers/README.md

 Can/ Should i setup Doc in a way that the Mathlib is not included in the Documenation?

 Divert of makro/maros in ymi?

+Latexmk: Summary of warnings from last run of *latex:
+  Latex failed to resolve 36 reference(s)
+  Latex failed to resolve 2 citation(s)s

+Computer Scine thesis: